Hi there!

 • The AAW’s “Best Website of 2023” doesn’t have a privacy policy, which is a de facto breach of the Personal Information Protection and Electronic Documents Act (PIPEDA).
 The website and its owners have failed to satisfy the barest of bare minimums of consumer data protection as have been required under Canadian federal law for the past quarter-century.

 I don’t wish to give the impression that my intent is to go on “punching down” at my chosen example here – that would be unfair.
-But it would be similarly unfair of me, or anyone else, to suggest that the sorts of criticisms one could level, on the basis of the points I’ve just made, are in any way especial.
-That’s simply not the case.
-Having now audited all of the 2023 Signature Award finalists, judged in either the “Best Website” or “Best Microsite” category, I can tell you that the Best Website winners were not even the only members of the shortlist with glaringly obvious legal violations.
-In that other instance, the spot where one might normally find links to the required privacy disclosures, down in the website’s footer, one instead finds this brief note of gratitude: “Funded by: Justice Department Canada”.
+But it would be similarly unfair of me, or anyone else, to suggest that the sorts of criticisms one could level, on the basis of the points I’ve just made, would be in any way especial.
+That isn’t the case.
+Having now audited all of the 2023 Signature Award finalists, judged in either the “Best Website” or “Best Microsite” category, I can tell you that these Best Website winners were not even the only member of the shortlist with glaringly obvious legal violations.
+In that other instance, in the spot down in the website’s footer where one might normally find the links to privacy disclosures mandated by PIPEDA, one could instead find this brief note of gratitude: “Funded by: Justice Department Canada”.

 There’s Something on the Wing of the Plane!